These Snowflake Oreo Cookie Balls are a delicious no bake Christmas recipe. Make them for all your family and friends this holiday season!

 Next, place each ball on a cookie sheet lined with waxed paper.
 Place in the freezer for 10 minutes.

 Melt white chocolate and tint with red food colouring before using to coat cookie balls.
 Dip balls in melted chocolate; place in single layer in shallow waxed paper-lined pan.
 Drizzle with additional melted chocolate or icing to resemble a snowflake as shown in photo.

-Refrigerate 1 hour or until firm.
+Lastly, refrigerate 1 hour or until firm.
 Keep refrigerated until you are ready to serve them.

-You can use a food processor to crush them, or a ziploc bag and a rolling pin.
-You decide.
+Next, use a food processor or ziploc bag and a rolling pin to crush cookies.

 They will resemble fine crumbs.
 So pretty, right!

 Then, mix those fine OREO crumbs with cream cheese.

 Here is a close up of the OREO cookie ball filling.